voxpupuli/beaker/docs/tutorials/creating_a_test_environment.md

 Hosts/Nodes/SUTs are defined in the --hosts (--config) file in Yaml format.
 This file defines each node in the test configuration.
-The file can be saved anywhere and used with `beaker --hosts yourhost.cfg` see [The Command Line](The-Command-Line.md) for more info.
+The file can be saved anywhere and used with `beaker --hosts yourhost.yaml` (see [The Command Line](the_command_line.md) for more info).

 Example hosts file: